Arnisha-Akter/React-Practice/README.md

 ## Credits

-- This project was created by [Your Name].
+- This project was created by [Arnisha Akter].

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as needed.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-Enjoy exploring information about different countries with this React app!